hashicorp/consul/website/source/docs/agent/options.html.markdown

    cause more frequent refreshes, while increasing it reduces the number of caches.
    However, because the caches are not actively invalidated, ACL policy may be stale up to the TTL value.

+* `watches` - Watches is a list of watch specifications.
+   These allow an external process to be automatically invoked when a particular data view is updated.
+See the [watch documentation](/docs/agent/watches.html) for more documentation.
+Watches can be modified when the configuration is reloaded.

 ## Ports Used